wp-sms/wp-sms/readme.txt

 Requires at least: 4.1
 Tested up to: 6.5
 Requires PHP: 5.6
-Stable tag: 6.9
+Stable tag: 6.10
 License: GPL-2.0+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Best WordPress SMS Messaging and Notification Plugin for WordPress!
+Send SMS/MMS, 2FA, and OTP from WordPress via 300+ gateways like Twilio, Plivo, WhatsApp.
+Boost engagement with alerts for orders, posts, and more.

 == Description ==
 This plugin adds the ability to send SMS to your WordPress through more than 300 SMS gateways, such as Twilio, Plivo, Clickatell, BulkSMS, Infobip, Vonage (Nexmo), Clockworksms, Messagebird, WhatsApp Business API and much more!
 [See All SMS Gateways](https://wp-sms-pro.com/gateways/)